Programmer-Network/web-developer-bootcamp/README.md

 # Web Developer Bootcamp

-Welcome, future developers.
-This repository contains code and examples used in [Web Developer Bootcamp](https://youtube.com/playlist?list=PLMIfYCA9o12rEg8pczVMq-Y6tRlZGhsvG&si=RF2uQ_y0Mfow7xj9) course.
+Welcome, future developers!
+This repository contains code and examples used in the [Web Developer Bootcamp](https://youtube.com/playlist?list=PLMIfYCA9o12rEg8pczVMq-Y6tRlZGhsvG&si=RF2uQ_y0Mfow7xj9) course.
+This document will be updated with new lessons and concepts as I record new videos.
+In simple terms, this is a living document that will evolve over time.

 # Table of Contents